arturslogins/MicroEvent/README.md

 ## Introduction
 We live in a highly connected world.
-Motre and more critical services are available through the internet and become essential parts of our life.
+More and more critical services are available through the internet and become essential parts of our life.
 Many countries have now ratified the decision to create a shared group of highly skilled professional with the only goal of monitoring and keep these crucial systems online.

 Congratulations, you have been selected among thousands to help us in this endeavour!